-Dieting is a very individual endeavour that should be guided by your goal and what regimen fits best with your lifestyle.
+Dieting and nutrition are deeply individual endeavours that should be guided by your goal and what regimen fits best with your lifestyle.
 (Learn more)

 Intermittent fasting (IF) is an umbrella term for forms of fasting that cycle between periods of fasting and feeding.
 There's a growing body of science behind IF and other forms of caloric restriction showing health benefits including longevity, improved metabolic state, improved insulin resistance, and cognitive improvement.
 Furthermore, intermittent fasting has been shown to improve symptoms in patients with medical problems including cancer and auto-immmune diseases.
 (Learn more)